General

 Carole A. Feuerman; sculpture.
 Dena Merriam.

-Celebrating the familiar; the sculpture of J. Seward
+Celebrating the familiar; the sculpture of J. Seward Johnson, Jr.

 Chadwick (Lynn), Knoxville Museum of Art.